mstable/MIPs/TDP/tdp-47.md

 In order to remain credible and neutral in a system that issues funds and disburses payments to other organizations and teams, it is important that contributors that oversee and coordinate these requests have the ability to act rationally and without the induced concern for their own job based on their decision-making process.

-Because of this, several key positions in the ProtocolDAO & TreasuryDAO need to be compensated directly via the mStableDAO, and not through subDAO entities like the Builder or Ecosystem subDAO.
+Because of this, several key positions in the ProtocolDAO & TreasuryDAO need to be compensated directly via the mStableDAO, and not through subDAO entities like the Builder or Ecosystem subDAO, which rely on approval of separate funding requests.

 In the event of any adverse conditions, this will ensure that core operational capacities of the mStableDAO remain intact, and can be rebuilt and restarted with the help of these individuals, or allow for an easy replacement of key personnel outside of any subDAO structure that usually involves legal or otherwise binding entities.